Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 Once you’ve committed to physical cleaning, it’s time to bring in the ultimate weapon for obliterating BOD: Ozone.

-When it is applied properly and controlled with an ORP monitor, ozone is undoubtedly THE most powerful tool, hands down, you can add to a system to improve water quality.
+When applied properly and controlled with an ORP monitor, ozone is undoubtedly THE most powerful tool, hands down, you can add to a system to improve water quality.
 Forget the scaremongering.
 This is professional-grade water management.

 Here’s what it does:

 - Biofilm Destruction: Ozone is a powerful oxidizer.
-It annihilates biofilm on contact, keeping your pipes, tanks, and equipment surfaces cleaner for longer.
+It annihilates biofilm on contact, keeping pipes, tanks, and equipment surfaces cleaner for longer.
 It kills the BOD factory at its source.

 - Crystal Clear Water: By removing dissolved organics, ozone dramatically increases water clarity and raises your Oxidation-Reduction Potential (ORP).
 A high ORP is a direct indicator of a clean, healthy, low-BOD environment.